atlas-brown/sash/doc/architecture.md

 This could be a warning, but a simplifying design choice is to say that unknown is compatible with any state.
 To support this, we will have a notion of state compatibility in the solver, defined as a function.

+TODO: this compatibility design does preclude Sash from reporting things like required files possibly not being present.
+We conjecture that for practical scripts, this is probably desirable to reduce noise in reports.
+We can evaluate this down the road to quantify the difference.
+We can also have a "warning" or "strict" mode down the road that checks extra conditions like whether any commands receive paths that are not explicitly known to be of the right type.

 ## Command specs := function (CommandNode -> Spec)

 Given a "substituted/expanded as much as possible" command node, return a spec describing the success conditions and effects of the command.